 They say once you experience the doll collection at the House of Broel, you’ll understand why people say this historic house is haunted.
 Built-in two periods – Antebellum and High Victorian – this mansion is perfect for a Halloween wedding.
 Have your first dance together in the Mystic ballroom with its ornate chandeliers, mirrors, and fireplaces.
 Explore this lovely wedding venue more here.

-While most will tell you that Napoleon House is haunted not by ghosts but by living writers and artists, tales of spirits in the 200+ year-old building persist.
-The Little Old Ladies Who Sweeps, the Lady in the Courtyard, the Old Sailor Who Drinks Bourbon…watch a video about the three ghosts who are believed to haunt the restaurant here.
+While most will tell you that Napoleon House is haunted not by ghosts but by living writers and artists, tales of spirits in the 200+-year-old building persist.
+The Little Old Ladies Who Sweep, the Lady in the Courtyard, the Old Sailor Who Drinks Bourbon…watch a video about the three ghosts who are believed to haunt the restaurant here.
 Then start planning your wedding here.

-They say a cross-dressing ghost haunts Tujague’s, the city’s second oldest restaurant (Antoine’s is first).
-Julian Eltinge, an actor who starred in Aisle of Love with Rudolph Valentino and had his own a cosmetics line, was a regular at Madam Begue's (which became Tujague's).
+They say a cross-dressing ghost haunts Tujague’s, the city’s second-oldest restaurant (Antoine’s is first).
+Julian Eltinge, an actor who starred in Aisle of Love with Rudolph Valentino and had his own a cosmetics line, was a regular at Madame Begue's (which became Tujague's).
 Apparently, Eltinge loved the food so much he never left.
-There are also reputed to be other ghostly entities there including Madam Begue, her husband and her husband’s second wife who were involved in a lover’s triangle.
+There are also reputed to be other ghostly entities there including Madam Begue, her husband, and her husband’s second wife who were involved in a lover’s triangle.
 Read the ghost stories here and get details about having your wedding at Tujague’s here.